exasol/public-knowledgebase/Environment-Management/monitoring-of-an-exasol-database.md

 It is important to understand that these tables each come with 4 different levels of granularity.
 These include LAST_DAY, HOURLY, DAILY and MONTHLY.
 The EXA_SQL_LAST_DAY includes, for example, every SQL statement with the statement type, the CPU power used, the TEMP_DB_RAM generated, etc. ... at the level of transactions.
 Since the data is only kept for 24 hours at this granularity level, the LAST_DAY tables are not suitable for long-term monitoring - an exception would be if the tables are imported into another table on a daily basis in order to keep them here long-term.
 The counterpart to the EXA_SQL_LAST_DAY described above is the EXA_SQL_HOURLY.
 As the name suggests, the values are aggregated here on an hourly level.
 This means values such as CPU usage or generated TEMP_DB_RAM are provided in an AVG and a MAX value for all statement types on an hourly basis.

 Which table and granularity is the right one depends entirely on the KPIs and their observation period.
-In the following, I will show you which tables we have used for our dashboards and I will explain the respective decision on the source tables.
+In the following, we show you which tables we have used for our dashboards and we will explain the respective decision on the source tables.

 ## How we build our dashboards

-In the following I would show you 4 of our most important customer dashboards with you.
+In the following, we show you 4 of our most important customer dashboards.
 They are about the following topics in detail:

 * Database size
 * Hardware usage